dvoulgari/dvoulgari/README.md

 👩‍🔬 **About Me**

 I am a Bioinformatician with a strong foundation in Molecular Biology (Integrated Master's).
-My journey started at the bench—performing Western Blots, qPCRs and Drug Screens—which gives me a unique advantage in understanding the biological "messiness" behind genomic data.
+My journey started at the bench,performing Western Blots, qPCRs and Drug Screens, which gives me a unique advantage in understanding the biological "messiness" behind genomic and transcriptomic data.

 Currently, I am completing my MSc in Bioinformatics at the University of Athens, focusing on Machine Learning applications in Genomics.

-- 🔭 **I’m currently working on**: Single-cell RNA-seq integration and miRNA target prediction at the Hellenic Pasteur Institute.
+- 🔭 **I’m currently working on**: The genomic context of miRNAs at the Hellenic Pasteur Institute.

 - 🚀 **My superpower**: Automating wet-lab workflows.
-At DKFZ (Germany), I built an R pipeline that reduced drug screening analysis time by 75%.
+At DKFZ (Germany), I built an R pipeline that reduced drug screening analysis time from hours to minutes.

 - 🎯 **Research Interests**: Cancer Genomics, Spatial Omics, The Tumor Microenvironment, and Single-Cell Analysis.